The RED R3D codec is high demanding in terms of resources, these are some recommendations.

 - Set Performance->Pipe Units and Performance->IO Threads, to the numbers of cores of your system, with a maximum of 32 (higher values than 24 or so do will probably not improve speed significantly, and may increase latency and RAM usage).

 Note: A value of 0 can also work well, as it means auto-configuration (which will use the above values).
+However this is only important for the other decoder types, not for Cudanew,

 The idea here is to use fast decoding for interactive speed and playbacks, and later set R3DParams->Reduce Factor to 1:1 for the final render or when you need top quality.
 Also please note that in many cases 1:2 can be enough even for the final render.
 For example if your master is HD , decoding at 8K 1:1 is usually a waste of resources.